yz13-dev/yzlab/apps/bot/README.md

 AUTHORIZED_CHAT_ID=your_authorized_chat_id_here
 ```

+The API_BASE_URL is hardcoded to `https://api.yzlab.ru` in the bot code.

 ### Getting the Chat ID

 To get your chat ID:
 1. Start a conversation with your bot
-2. Send any message to the bot
+2. Send `/chatid` to the bot (temporary command for setup)
-3. Check the bot logs or use the Telegram API to get the chat ID
+3. The bot will reply with your chat ID
 4. Set this ID in the `AUTHORIZED_CHAT_ID` environment variable
+5. Remove the `/chatid` command from the code after setup

 ## Commands

-- `/start` - Initialize the bot and show available commands
+- `/start` - Initialize the bot and show available commands (only for authorized users)
 - `/requests` - Show all pending index requests with accept/reject buttons
+- `/chatid` - Get your chat ID (temporary, remove after setup)

 ## Usage